 - Pelvic pain (in women)

 - Feeling tired or shaky or having a fever

-When above sign and symptoms are noticed, take an appointment with the Doctor immediately.
-The Doctor will take a detailed history with assessment of symptoms and will examine urine and blood samples along with imaging, to confirm the presence of UTI.
+When the above sign and symptoms are noticed, make an appointment with the Doctor immediately.
+The Doctor will take a detailed history with an assessment of symptoms and will examine urine and blood samples along with imaging, to confirm the presence of UTI.

 Urinary tract infections are commonly treated with antibiotics.
 Usually, symptoms clear up within a few days of treatment.
 But an antibiotics course may be needed to continue for a week or more.
-Entire course of antibiotics prescribed by doctor should be taken to ensure that the infection is completely gone.
+The entire course of antibiotics prescribed by the doctor should be taken to ensure that the infection is completely gone.
 Recurrent infections (three or more UTIs) can cause permanent kidney damage.

 An uncomplicated UTI is one that occurs in an otherwise healthy person with a normal clear urinary tract.
 These can usually be cured with 2-3 days of treatment.
 Most young women with urinary tract infections have uncomplicated urinary tract infections.
 A complicated UTI is one that occurs in a person who is weakened by another condition.
 Complicated UTIs tend to require longer periods of antibiotics, usually between 7-14 days.
 Men with urinary tract infections should be presumed to have complicated urinary tract infections until it can be proven otherwise.

 In severe cases, seriously ill patients with urinary tract infections may need to be hospitalized.